showrunner/amqp-worker/README.md

 must either be an instance of the Buffer object, or you must have overridden `QueueWorker#serializeMessage` to return a Buffer.

+You may use a different channel to send a message to a queue by passing in a `channel` key on the `sendOpts` object.

 #### QueueWorker#messageHandler(msg:Object):undefined
 **This MUST be implemented!**
 Handle messages coming in from RabbitMQ.
 The `msg` object is the same